SAP/fsm-shell/docs/events.md

   });
   ```

-## Plugin specific events
+## Extension specific events

-ShellSdk provide a set of features which are specifically designed to allow communications with plugins running inside an application as part of the extention feature.
+ShellSdk provide a set of features which are specifically designed to allow communications with extensions running inside an application.

 - ### VIEW STATE

   View State event provide a shared context between all local instance.

-  As you might need to share between your application and plugins a general context to provide consistent UI, ShellSdk let applications share any `{ key: value }` object through the ViewState entity.
+  As you might need to share between your application and extensions a general context to provide consistent UI, ShellSdk let applications share any `{ key: value }` object through the ViewState entity.
 You can update the using the `setViewState(key, value)` method.
 ViewState is not persistent and will be deleted when user navigate outside of the application.
-ViewState is not allowed to use in a plugin for security reason, and will throw generic error object.
+ViewState is not allowed to use in an extension for security reason, and will throw generic error object.

   ```typescript
   this.sdk.setViewState('TECHNICIAN', id);